 You must be at least 18 years old and of sound mind; the age limit in certain states is lower if you’re legally married.

 Depending on the state you live in, your will should be either typed or handwritten.
-Some states also allow oral or videotaped records.

 A last will and testament is a legal document that is prepared while you are alive that describes how you want your assets to be handled after you’re gone.